New Certification Requirement on July 1, 2013

 Effective July 1, 2013, all applicants for Certification are required to complete six clock hours of coursework or training in accordance with Article 2 Sections 10-18 of the Education Law.
 This training is available only from a provider approved by the New York State Education Department.
 Upon completion of the workshop, the provider will give you a Certification of Completion.
 For more information visit Teacher Certification

-PLEASE NOTE: For students graduating from a teacher education program, applying and paying for certification prior to July 1, 2013, the coursework or training will not be required.
+PLEASE NOTE: For students graduating from a teacher education program by September 1, 2013 and paying for certification prior to July 1, 2013, the coursework or training will not be required

 MOOCs for K-12 Teachers!